 SOLD!
 2004 Moffett M5000 For Sale

-Used Moffett truck mounted piggyback forklifts for sale with 2-staged masts.
-These used Moffett forklifts come in great condition, with good tire tread and they are prepared to work.
-So why purchase new when you’re able to have a good used Moffett forklift?
-Moffett Mounty truck mounted piggyback forklifts dominate the construction and landscaping material delivery industry.
-Come over and take a look at all our great used Moffett forklifts available for sale.
-Ladies & gentlemen here you will find a large number of Moffett all-terrian fork-lifts that are in like new condition.
-As a used Moffett company, before we list a used forklift, we leak/pressure check, mechanically inspect all of our units and deliver every one prepared to go to work.
-Locating a Moffett Mounty that’s in the top condition our forklifts are in is almost impossible to find.
-Our Moffett Mounty piggyback truck mounted forklifts are ready to be put on your trailer, straight truck or semi-truck.
-Additionally you will see other brands of truck mounted piggy-back lifts comparable to a Moffett which can include Palfinger, Tailgator, Navigator, Donkey besides Princeton piggyback forklifts to bring up a few.
-Nonetheless the Moffett is the manufacturer that rules the truck mounted forklift marketplace.
-Our Moffetts offer a tremendous value, get in touch at the earliest opportunity for a free shipping price to your location.
-When you are searching for a Moffett, contact us promptly for your piggyback truck mounted forklift needs.
-As a licensed used vehicle dealer, we’ll be capable of meeting your piggy-back truck mounted forklift trailer and/or straight truck desires in our large inventory.
-Phone us right now at 1-260-238-4998.
-Our used Moffetts offer the power and stability that differentiates them from everyone else.
-Their ability to rapidly dismount off of the rear of a truck and/or trailer, in addition to cross the most harsh surfaces, enables building material deliveries to almost any site.
+Used Moffett piggyback truck mounted forklifts for sale with two staged masts.
+These used Moffett Mounty forklifts are really in good condition, with nice tire tread and are prepared to go to work.
+Why buy brand new when you can purchase a nice used Moffett forklift?
+Moffett Mounty truck mounted piggyback forklifts dominate the construction and landscaping supplies delivery industry.
+Come our great used Moffett forklifts you can purchase.
+Here you will find a many Moffett all-terrian forklifts which are in almost new condition.
+As a used Moffett vendor, before we advertise a used forklift, we pressure test/leak check, operationally inspect our machines and then deliver every one able to make money.
+Locating a Moffett Mounty that is in the fine condition our forklifts are in is nearly impossible to find.
+Our Moffett Mounty truck mounted piggy-back forklifts are able to be placed on your trailer, straight truck or semi-truck.
+You will also see lots of other types of truck mounted piggyback lifts like a Moffett for instance Palfinger, Tailgator, Navigator, Donkey along with Princeton piggyback forklifts to mention a few.
+However the Moffett stands out as the manufacturer that dominates the truck mounted forklift marketplace.
+Our Moffetts are priced to sell, get in touch as soon as possible for a free shipping estimate to your door.
+If you are searching for a Moffett, call us promptly for all your truck mounted piggyback forklift desires.
+As a licensed used truck dealer, we’ll be capable of meeting your truck mounted piggyback forklift trailer or straight truck needs from our big inventory.
+Call us now at 1-260-238-4998.
+Our used Moffetts give the power and reliability that distinguishes them from others.
+Their capability to quickly dismount off of the back of a trailer or truck, in addition to traverse the most harsh ground, allows deliveries to almost any job site.